 Pitch map

-The pitch map is a scalar visualization method aimed at analyzing the effectiveness of a bowler’s actions in a specific match or a single game episode.
-It takes into account the speed with which the bowler serves the ball, the rebound from the surface of the field, the rotation of the ball in the air, the angle of deflection, the height, the exact distance that the projectile travels before it hits the pitch, and many other factors.
+In the context of a particular match or a single game episode, the pitch map is a scalar visualization approach that is intended to analyze the efficiency of a bowler’s efforts.
+The speed at which the bowler serves the ball, the rebound off the surface of the field, the spin of the ball while it is in the air, the angle of deflection, the height, the precise distance that the projectile travels before it strikes the pitch and a great deal of other parameters are all taken into consideration.

 Even a glance at the pitch map is enough to gauge the bowler’s performance since the playing area is visually divided into six sections, namely: